druid-io/druid-io.github.io/_posts/2013-09-16-upcoming-events.md

 ---
-published: false
+published: true
 layout: post
 ---

 ## About Druid ##
 Druid is a rockin' exploratory analytical data store capable of offering interactive query of big data in realtime - as data is ingested.
-Druid drives 10's of billions of events per day for the [Metamarkets](www.metamarkets.com) platform, and Metamarkets is committed to building Druid in open source.
+Druid cost effectively drives 10's of billions of events per day for the [Metamarkets](www.metamarkets.com) platform, and Metamarkets is committed to building Druid in open source.

 ## Upcoming Druid Events in 2013 ##